 When deciding which programs to launch, many institutions assume that their biggest, most marketable programs (like an MBA) are the best choice.
 However, the challenge with this program planning approach is that many other institutions today are doing the same thing, making it harder to compete.
 To gain a larger presence in the market, institutions, especially in the small to mid-size range, need to revisit their program selection and planning strategy to succeed.

-In this article, Wiley Education Services’ Senior Director of Marketing Program Management, Jourdan Hathaway, describes an innovative program planning and development strategy called Strategic Portfolio Development (SPD).
+In this article, Wiley Education Services’ Vice President of Customer Marketing, Jourdan Hathaway, describes an innovative program planning and development strategy called Strategic Portfolio Development (SPD).
 Hathaway explains how SPD leverages an institution’s most strategic and scalable anchor programs and identifies a series of “suites” (concentrations, certificates, and/or interdisciplinary programs) to help differentiate programs and enhance an institution’s marketing efficacy.
 Read her explanation below.

 The SPD approach can influence an institution’s marketing efforts in two key ways:

 - By enhancing the university’s value story in the marketplace